chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Demonstrations/MB1046/readme.txt

  storage unit(s), to delete or to open a selected file.
 The file list structure is built during the media connection and updated after a connection status change of one of the used media.
+ User can use the images available under "Utilities/Pictures/JPG" or any other ones.

  + Game
  -------
  The game coming in the STM32Cube demonstration is based on the Reversi game.
 It is a